NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 of the congestion avoidance stage.
 After that, on every ACK, *W<sub>est</sub>* is updated using {{eq4}}.
 Note that this equation is for a connection where Appropriate Byte Counting (ABC) {{!RFC3465}}
 is disabled.
-For a connection with ABC enabled, this equation should be adjusted using the number of acknowledged  bytes instead of acknowledged segments.
+For a connection with ABC enabled, this equation SHOULD be adjusted using the number of acknowledged  bytes instead of acknowledged segments.
 Also note that, this equation works for connections with Delayed ACK {{!RFC5681}} both enabled and disabled, as